pszponder/dotfiles_old_v2/README.md

 Refer to the [Resources / References](./README.md#resources--references) Section to learn about how to use Chezmoi.

+**NOTE:** You shouldn't create dotfiles directly in the Chezmoi repo, instead, use `chezmoi add` to add the dotfiles to the chezmoi repo.

 ```bash
 # QUICK INSTALL
 chezmoi init --apply git@github.com:pszponder/dotfiles.git